 When navigating in narrow channels, you should keep to the right when it is safe and practical to do so.
-If the operator of a power-driven vessel is preparing to go around a bend that may obstruct the view of other water vessels, the operator should sound a prolonged blast on the whistle or horn-four to six seconds.
+If the operator of a power-driven vessel is preparing to go around a bend that may obstruct the view of other water vessels, the operator should sound a prolonged blast on the whistle or horn.

-If another vessel is around the bend, it too should sound the whistle or horn.
 Even if no reply is heard, however, the vessel should still proceed around the bend with caution.

-If you navigate these type of waters, you should carry a portable air horn, which are available from local marine supply stores.
+If you navigate these types of waters, you should carry a portable air horn, which are available from local marine supply stores.